charlestonsoftware/moneypress-cafepress/readme.txt

 and fill out the Register My Application form.
 It takes less than 5 minutes and is easier than setting up your original CafePress store.

-= Will you customize the plugin for me? =

-Yes, we provide custom modifications for a fee.
-Our rates are $60/hour.
-The cost for your modification will vary based on what you would like done.

-= Who Is Cyber Sprocket Labs? =

-Cyber Sprocket Labs is a software consulting firm.
-We develop custom complex web applications, mobile applications, and desktop applications for our clients.

 = How can I translate the plugin into my language? =

 * Find on internet the free program POEDIT, and learn how it works.